Om-Amin/MISTProject2/README.md

 ### Visualization 3
 <img width="1505" alt="Screenshot 2024-12-03 at 8 31 40 PM" src="https://github.com/user-attachments/assets/6126fea5-fd6e-4413-8511-71fc66261977">

+Visualization 3 is a bar chart that shows the average salary for employees by position within the organization.
+The visualization provides a clear comparison of compensation across roles, highlighting the highest average salary for Managers at $85,400 and the lowest for Assistants at $43,000.
+This data can help managers analyze pay structures, ensuring equity and competitiveness in salaries.
+It can also support strategic decisions, such as budgeting for new hires or allocating resources for salary adjustments to attract and retain talent effectively.

 ## Bookmarked Queries
 Name of the database: cs_ota82991